weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ## Cleanup

-Unless you proceed to the [next chapter][ch4] right away, you probably want to remove the VMs we have created here.
+Unless you proceed to the [next section][ch3] right away, you may want to remove the VMs that were created:

     docker-machine rm -f weave-1 weave-2 weave-3